AdobeDocs/commerce-operations.en/help/performance/reference-architecture.md

   - Setup
 ---

-This topic describes a generic recommended setup for Adobe Commerce and Commerce Open Source instances using plain servers hosted physically in a data center (not virtualized) in which resources are not shared with other users.
+This topic describes a generic recommended setup for Adobe Commerce and Magento Open Source instances using plain servers hosted physically in a data center (not virtualized) in which resources are not shared with other users.
 Your hosting provider, especially if it specializes in Commerce high performance hosting, might recommend a different setup that is equally or more effective for your requirements.

 For Adobe Commerce on cloud infrastructure environments, see [Starter architecture](https://devdocs.magento.com/cloud/architecture/starter-architecture.html).

-## Commerce Reference Architecture diagram
+## [!DNL Commerce] Reference Architecture diagram

-The Commerce Reference Architecture diagram represents the best practice approach to set up a scalable Commerce site.
+The [!DNL Commerce] Reference Architecture diagram represents the best practice approach to set up a scalable [!DNL Commerce] site.

-The color of each element in the diagram indicates whether the element is part of Commerce Open Source or Adobe Commerce and if it is required.
+The color of each element in the diagram indicates whether the element is part of Magento Open Source or Adobe Commerce and if it is required.

-*  Orange elements are required for Commerce Open Source
+*  Orange elements are required for Magento Open Source
-*  Grey elements are optional for Commerce Open Source
+*  Grey elements are optional for Magento Open Source
 *  Blue elements are optional for Adobe Commerce

 ![Commerce reference architecture diagram](../assets/performance/images/ref-architecture-2.3.png)

 The following sections provide recommendations and considerations for each section of the Commerce Reference Architecture diagram.

-### Varnish
+### [!DNL Varnish]

-*  A Varnish cluster can scale to the traffic of a site
+*  A [!DNL Varnish] cluster can scale to the traffic of a site
 *  Tune the instance size based on the number of cache pages needed
-*  On a high-traffic site, use a Varnish Master to ensure on-cache flush one request (at most) per web tier
+*  On a high-traffic site, use a [!DNL Varnish] Master to ensure on-cache flush one request (at most) per web tier

 ### Web